 teams presenter mode powerpoint live

-5. Introducing PowerPoint Live in Microsoft Teams
+5. How to Use Presenter Mode in Microsoft Teams

 teams presenter mode powerpoint live